mjoss9/sky-verilog-gds/docs/info.md

 ## How to test

-Add 2 signals in the input and see the answer
+Add 2 signals in the input and see the answer in the output

 ## External hardware